wilson-ye-chen/stein_thinning_matlab/README.md

 # Installation
-To install the toolbox, clone the repository `stein_thinning_matlab` to a suitable directory and then add MATLAB path to that directory.
+To install the toolbox, clone the repository `stein_thinning_matlab` into a suitable location and then add it to your MATLAB search path.
 ```
 git clone https://github.com/wilson-ye-chen/stein_thinning_matlab.git
 ```